gneverov/circuitpython/ports/rp2/picolibc/README.md

 ```
 might install a version of GCC configured with TLS.

 If that fails then you may need to build the toolchain yourself.
+See this [repo](https://github.com/gneverov/gcc-cross-compiler) for an example CMake build machinery for building the GNU toolchain.

 ## Building
 Meson (the Picolibc build system) expects to find a suitable `arm-none-eabi-gcc` compiler on the PATH.